Simplysaad/Fischerbon/Timeline.md

-Here's a feasible two-month timeline for building your paid AutoCAD tutorial learning platform with PDF-to-audio conversion feature, assuming solo work.
+Here's a feasible two-month timeline for building your paid AutoCAD tutorial learning platform, assuming solo work.
 The timeline balances design, development, testing, and deployment phases.

 ***